Vital Signs – building regional economic resilience in the COVID age

 We will examine how councils and businesses are adapting and realigning existing medium and long-term economic plans to overcome obstacles to growth and social wellbeing which the COVID-19 emergency has set in train – ascertaining how this planning could complement and inform the Government’s ‘Levelling up’ and broader English devolution agenda.

-Our inquiry is focusing on four initial areas:
+Our inquiry is focusing on seven focus areas:

 - Business and growth